-It was decided that the best way give a clear focus and direction to the efforts to support the school both in practical ways on the ground and with fund raising was to form a charity specifically for that purpose, which happened in 2009.
-However St. Michael’s is a primary school situated next door to its sister school Bishop Willigers Secondary school.
-To encourage transition from primary to secondary it was felt necessary to encompass Bishop Willigers in the objects of the charity, as it too is desperately poor with even fewer facilities than St. Michael’s.
+It was decided that the best way to give a clear focus to the efforts to support the school, both in practical ways on the ground and to help with fundraising, was to form a charity.
+Bishop Willigers Secondary School is next door to St. Michael’s.
+To encourage transition from primary to secondary and help support the parents it was felt necessary to encompass Bishop Willigers SS and the immediate community into our charitable aims.

 We are a small “kitchen table” UK registered charity.
 By this we mean we have no premises, only our own homes, and no equipment except that which we use in our everyday lives.
 Our trustees all volunteer their time and experience.

-We work closely with St Michael’s school, staff, parents and school management to ensure that all money and gifts are being spent wisely and on projects that are sustainable.
+We work closely with St Michael’s and the other village schools, staff, parents and school managements and the village of Namunyumya to ensure that all money and gifts are being spent wisely and on projects that are sustainable.

 St Michael’s is a girls’ primary school in a desperately poor area of rural Uganda 88 miles to the east of Kampala.
-It plays a vital role in the community and achieves excellent examination results but needs our help to thrive and develop.
+It plays a vital role in the community and achieves excellent examination results but needs help to thrive and develop.

-© 2018 | Friends of St Michaels Uganda
+© 2021 | Friends of St Michaels Uganda

 Design by Eelviny